grational/impress/README.md

 # Impress

-A Groovy library for object persistence with DynamoDB support.
+A Groovy library for object persistence with DynamoDB support

 ## Overview